antpass79/cardiology-bullseye-using-drawable-surface/README.md

 by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.

-We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.
+I recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.

 ## Download the project